 Riding a motorbike is illegal in Cambodia if you do not have a Khmer license, however, unfortunately, you can always pay the police off.
 However, it is quite a hassle because the police have a keen eye for tourists and they will stop you considerably often.
 Thus, we would not recommend driving a scooter as the situation is not as easy going when it comes to foreigners driving as around the rest of South East Asia.

-If you have more than 2 weeks in Cambodia you can visit some other places such as Tonle Sap and Mondulkiri.
+If you have 3 weeks or 10 days in Cambodia you can visit some other places such as Tonle Sap and Mondulkiri.
 You can also spend more time on Koh Rong island.
 The vibe there is amazingly relaxing.
 Also, an extra day or two around Siem Reap would come in handy if you would love to explore more of Angkor Wat.
 3 weeks might be a bit too much for some speedy travelers but for some 3 weeks in Cambodia would be absolutely perfect.
+For us, 2 weeks in Cambodia turned out to be just perfect!

 Language in Cambodia

-The official language of Cambodia is Khmer.
-The writing is very unique and something Latin alphabet users cannot read.
+The official language in Cambodia is Khmer.
+The writing is very unique and something Latin alphabet users won’t be able to read.
 It is similar to Thai but at the same time completely different.
 Most of the time there will be an English translation for whatever you need.
 However, surprisingly most Khmers speak some English and in top tourist places, they speak very good English.
 It was quite a surprise, for example, compared to Vietnam.
 It is very easy to ask basic directions to nearly anyone and most people are always happy to help.

 Travel Insurance for Cambodia

 This time travel insurance is a big one.
-To be honest, not always we get a travel insurance, but if we had to recommend one place in South East Asia to have it – it is Cambodia.
+To be honest, we don’t always get travel insurance, but if we had to recommend one place in South East Asia to have it – it is Cambodia.
 Road accidents happen, as well as there is a fair chance of getting a food poisoning or at least a very upset belly.
-Also, another threat is theft, which is quite common in Phnom Penh (unlike other SEA countries) so make sure to have a good travel insurance that covers all the possible accidents.
+Also, another threat is theft, which is quite common in Phnom Penh (unlike other SEA cities) so make sure to have good travel insurance that covers all the possible accidents.
+2 Weeks in Cambodia is quite a long time, so it is better to travel with the peace of mind.
 We always stand by World Nomads and highly recommend their insurance services.
 Amen to those guys!